-- During the bushfire season (October to April), refer to Action List No. 4 in the 'Pre-Season Prepare Procedure' and ensure all actions applicable to management during the bushfire season are implemented. - Ensure all mobile phones and any radio communication devices are fully charged.
+- During the bushfire season (October to April), refer to Action List No. 4 in the 'Pre-Season Prepare Procedure' and ensure all actions applicable to management during the bushfire season are implemented. - Ensure adequate supplies of water, woollen blankets and masks for the onsite shelter in place.
+It is also recommended that two sets of e-flares are purchased.
+These assist first responders to quickly find the onsite shelter area. - Ensure all mobile phones and any radio communication devices are fully charged. - Periodically test start the firefighting water pump.